-I read a controversial blog post last week that was likely intended to rile up readers more than make a point.
-The idea the writer wanted to force feed to older readers was that any work task they can do, a 20-something member of Gen Y can do better.
+I once read a controversial blog post that was likely intended to rile readers more than make a point.
+The idea the writer wanted to force feed to older readers was that any work task they can do, the 20-something members of Gen Y ("Millennials") can do better.

-The post riled up enough people that more than 200 readers registered comments as of Friday afternoon.
+The post riled up enough people that more than 200 readers registered comments in a matter of days.
 Taken as a whole, they weren't pretty.

 The writer made the following assertions:

 - Gen Y is more productive because they can gather information faster.